 Learning is an individual process that occurs through application and practice as well as through knowledge of theory.
 The study of one’s own family is a vital training ground for learning and using Bowen family systems theory in one’s field of work.
 It takes time to integrate the intellectually and emotionally stimulating experiences.

-Each three-day session includes didactic presentations, discussion and small group consultation.
+Each monthly session includes didactic presentations, discussion and small group consultation.
 Participants have the opportunity to present their own topics of interest to the larger group.
-Consultation consists of presentations on one’s own family and work system, as well as clinical and professional applications of theory, and theoretical questions.
+Consultation consist of presentations on one’s own family and work system, as well as clinical and professional applications of the theory, and theoretical questions.
 Consultation is conducted between sessions by webcast or telephone.
-In addition, videos from an extensive collection are shown before and after each training session.

 Each year is different.
 Learning Bowen theory is an individual process that takes time to integrate intellectually and emotionally.
 This program provides an opportunity to focus on learning a theory about emotional systems and oneself.

-The application process includes a completed application form online or by paper, an application fee of $60, and an interview with the program director, Mr. Douglas Murphy.
+The application process includes a completed application form online or by paper, an application fee of $60, and an interview with one of the program heads, Douglas Murphy or Stanley Proffitt.
 Early acceptance is available for those who want to make their plans early.

-Admission criteria include a combination of educational background and practice in one’s own profession, at least one year of training/coaching in Bowen Family Systems Theory, motivation to learn and apply Bowen theory in one’s family and field of work, and specific goals to accomplish in the program.
+Admission criteria include a combination of educational background and practice in one’s own profession, at least one year of training/coaching in Bowen Family Systems Theory, motivation to learn and apply Bowen theory in one’s own family and field of work, and specific goals to accomplish in the program.